motherduckdb/duckdb-iceberg/README.md

 make polaris      # Apache Polaris catalog (Gradle/local)
 ```

-For starting the server and generating data:
+For starting the service AND generating data (to run tests that need it):

 ```shell
 make fixture-data